 Amend paragraph 6.3.3 to read as follows:

-6.3.3 The appointing User may terminate the appointment of a User Agent by giving notice to the Transporters to that effect specifying the date in accordance with paragraph 6.3.4 with effect from which such termination is to take effect.
+6.3.3 The appointing User may terminate the appointment of a User Agent by giving notice to the Transporters and the CDSP to that effect specifying the date in accordance with paragraph 6.3.4 with effect from which such termination is to take effect.

 Amend paragraph 6.3.4 to read as follows:

-6.3.4 The date with effect from which a User Agent is appointed, or the categories of Code Communication for which a UK Link User Agent is appointed may be changed, or the appointment of a User Agent may be terminated, shall be not less than 5 Business Days after the User's notice to the Transporters thereof; provided that upon the User's request in exceptional circumstances the Transporters will endeavour to accommodate notice (of any such matter) of a lesser period.
+6.3.4 The date with effect from which a User Agent is appointed, or the categories of Code Communication for which a UK Link User Agent is appointed may be changed, or the appointment of a User Agent may be terminated, shall be not less than 5 Business Days after the User's notice to the Transporters and the CDSP thereof; provided that upon the User's request in exceptional circumstances the Transporters will endeavour to accommodate notice (of any such matter) of a lesser period.

 Amend paragraph 6.4.3 to read as follows:

-6.4.3 Any Code Communication given by a User Agent within the categories for which such agent is appointed shall be deemed to have been given by and shall be binding on the appointing User, and the Transporters shall be entitled without enquiry as to the agent's authority to rely on such Code Communication for all purposes of the Code.
+6.4.3 Any Code Communication given by a User Agent within the categories for which such agent is appointed shall be deemed to have been given by and shall be binding on the appointing User, and the Transporters and the CDSP shall be entitled without enquiry as to the agent's authority to rely on such Code Communication for all purposes of the Code.

 Amend paragraph 6.4.6 to read as follows:

-6.4.6 No Transporter shall be responsiblefor any unauthorised use or disclosure by a User Agent of information relating to the appointing User (whether or not obtained, in the case of a UK Link User Agent, in its capacity as UK Link User).
+6.4.6 No Transporter shall be responsible, and the CDSP shall not be responsible, for any unauthorised use or disclosure by a User Agent of information relating to the appointing User (whether or not obtained, in the case of a UK Link User Agent, in its capacity as UK Link User).

 Delete paragraph 6.5